vaostic/stats2021_exer_OpenFiles/README.md

 * This can also be done directly in RStudio
   * Create a new folder on your machine where you want to put this repository if you don't already have one you want to use.
   * Copy the Clone or Download path for this repository from GitHub.
+  * In RStudio - File - New Project... - Version Control - Git
+  * Paste the URL in the Repository URL: field.
+  * Click Browse... and navigate to your folder.
+  * Click Create Project.
+  * Be patient.
+RStudio will clone the repository and create a new project.
+  * When it is complete you should see the files from the repository in the Files pane at the bottom left of the window.
 * This can also be done directly in VSCode
   * Create a new folder on your machine where you want to put this repository if you don't already have one you want to use.
   * Copy the Clone or Download path for this repository from GitHub.